 This myth is so common in part because sometimes it’s true.
 In marriages where abuse is happening or when your husband is not facing his demons of drug addiction or a volatile anger that results in broken windows or holes punched in the wall – then no, staying together is usually worse for the kids.

 But if you’re trying to convince yourself that your ‘incompatibility’ or constant arguing or even the coolness pervading your home is reason enough to divorce – you’re wrong.

-And this is coming from me – a wife of 38 years who has stayed with my husband, fought for my marriage, and forgiven the almost-unforgivable.
+And this is coming from me – a wife of 38 years who stayed with my husband, fought for my marriage, and chose to forgive the almost unforgivable.
 Just one example: my husband left me and our children (actually moved out) not once, but twice!
 Each time he filed for divorce.
 Each time we didn’t get divorced because he changed his mind – once after a 5-month separation and the second time after a year of separation.

-Sad to say, I could share plenty of similar stories.
+Sad to say, I could share other, not quite as dramatic, but still similar stories.
 Each time my decision to stay, to fight, to forgive was hard.
 Very, very hard.
-And each time, I chose not to base my decisions on my emotions, but one the Word of God.
+And each time, I chose not to base my decisions on my emotions, but on the Word of God.

 Today – we are so happy.
 But even more important, our children are happy.
 They are married to wonderful Christian women, have children, and are both leading their families in attending church and serving.